linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/I - Foundations (Chapters 1-3).md

 It was Oscar Wilde who described a cynic as one who "knows the price of everything, but the value of nothing."
 He could very well have been describing some analysts and many investors, a surprising number of whom subscribe to the "bigger fool" theory of investing, which argues that the value of an asset is irrelevant as long as there is a "bigger fool" around willing to buy the asset from them.
 While this may provide a basis for some profits, it is a dangerous game to play, since there is no guarantee that such an investor will still be around when the time to sell comes.

-A postulate of sound investing is that an investor does not pay more for an asset than it's worth.
+A postulate of sound investing is that an investor does not pay more for an asset than it is worth.
 This statement may seem logical and obvious, but it is forgotten and rediscovered at some time in every generation and in every market.
 There are those who are disingenuous enough to argue that value is in the eye of the beholder, and that any price can be justified if there are other investors willing to pay that price.
 That is patently absurd.
 Perceptions may be all that matter when the asset is a painting or a sculpture, but investors do not (and should not) buy most assets for aesthetic or emotional reasons; financial assets are acquired for the cash flows expected on them.
 Consequently, perceptions of value have to be backed up by reality, which implies that the price that is paid for any asset should reflect the cash flows it is expected to generate.
 The models of valuation described in this book attempt to relate value to the level and expected growth of these cash flows.

 There are many areas in valuation where there is room for disagreement, including how to estimate true value and how long it will take for prices to adjust to true value.